 There are several steps involved when applying for a planning permit.
 Find out how to prepare and submit your application, how we assess your application and how to appeal a decision.
-You will also find information on how to amend or extend an existing permit.

 Some steps may not be relevant to your application.

 Doing your due diligence helps you highlight unknown timeframes, costs or hurdles that may appear in and/or after the planning permit process.